Mar7inez/Mar7inez/README.md

 # [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=%2336BCF7&lines=I'm+a+Java+Developer)](https://git.io/typing-svg)

- I currently work full-time as a web developer in an software factory to Argentina.
+ I currently work full-time as a web developer in an Argentinean software company.
 At the moment, I'm studying new technologies in addition to working on freelance projects.

 ------------